run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/communication-and-notification/notification/configuration/sound-notification.md

 ### Put the "Notification" element in the flow

-1. Access the main menu Workflow > Flow Design;
+1. Access the main menu Tracker > Flow Design;
 2. Select and edit the flow;
 3. In the "Diagram" tab, click on the item "Extensions" click and hold the item "Notification" and drag to the Design area;
 4. Double click on the "Notification" icon, and then on "Configuration";